Foods to help you through your period

 - Vegetables – shiitake mushrooms

 Zinc has a number of important functions, one of which is to produce hormones including insulin which we need to regulate our blood sugar levels.
 However, zinc also helps produce the sex hormones oestrogen and progesterone - we need these hormones to stay in check so that the menstrual cycle stays regular.

-Oysters happen to hold the highest zinc content but I realize these aren’t exactly an everyday food so here are some other options:
+Oysters happen to hold the highest zinc content but I realise these aren’t exactly an everyday food so here are some other options:

 - Meat - beef

 - Seeds and nuts – pumpkin seeds, cashew nuts

 - Other – wheat germ, eggs, ricotta cheese

 You’re probably thinking that there are so many foods listed in this blog how could you possibly consume all of them during the course of your period?
 Well, my advice would be to ensure you eat three meals a day (preferably no skipping breakfast!) and eat little but often around this to keep your energy and sugar levels steady.
 Fruit, seeds and nuts make good snacks plus they contain many of the vitamins and minerals I’ve listed above.
 Eating and preparing fresh, whole foods really is the key, since processed foods lose key nutrients with every food production step.

 Our Balance Mineral Drink is another option when it comes to topping up your vitamin and mineral intake.
 This contains magnesium, zinc, potassium, calcium and vitamin D which, as I have explained above, are all super beneficial when you are on your period!